Karhusa/F_AMR_project/00_Merging_data_for_analyses.md

 matches

 ```
+Unfortunately no matches were found.
+This was also visualised and checked by hand.

-All of the searches returned empty matches.
+All of the searches above returned empty matches.
 This was also looked through with with hands on (looked through the files).
 So there were no matches.
 Now we need to look more closely the sample ids.
 Katariina was able to get a new SRA file (TSE-objest) with sample id numbers (how and where)

 Lets compare the sample id numbers to the new SRA file